katherinebui/Flock-JS/README.md

 # Flock JavaScript Problem Set

 ## Problem 1:
 Utilizing Bootstrap, JavaScript, HTML, and CSS, I built a simple To Do List application.
 I used simple input forms to capture it's field values and injected that data into the table.
 If I had more time, I would add validations to the form to ensure all fields are present before submission of the item.
+I would've also pre-load the data and wrote some tests if I had the chance.
 I initially implemented these functionalities using jQuery until I was advised to show off my JavaScript. :) You can view the jQuery execution here: https://github.com/katherinebui/Flock-JS/blob/master/problem-1-jQuery

 To see the To Do List application: